Pixadus/pixadus.github.io/ship/src/welcome.md

-# Log of the Andromeda
+# Log of the Endurance

 > Call me **Parker**.
 >